mindspore-ai/docs/docs/mindformers/docs/source_en/appendix/conf_files.md

 ### Parallel Configuration

 In order to improve the performance of the model, it is usually necessary to configure the parallelism strategy for the model in large-scale cluster usage scenarios.
-For details, please refer to [Distributed Parallelism](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/function/distributed_parallel.html), the parallel configuration in MindFormers is as follows.
+For details, please refer to [Distributed Parallelism](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/function/distributed_parallel.html), the parallel configuration in MindSpore Transformers is as follows.

 | Parameters              | Descriptions                                                                                                                                                                                                                      | Types   |
 |-----------------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|------|